Genre fiction: 19th-century British and Irish genre fiction

 Penny dreadful publications were an alternative to mainstream works, and were aimed at working class adolescents, introducing the infamous Sweeney Todd.
 The premier ghost story writer of the 19th century was the Irish writer Sheridan Le Fanu.
-His works include the macabre mystery novel Uncle Silas 1865, and his Gothic novella Carmilla 1872, tells the story of a young woman's susceptibility to the attentions of a female vampire.
+His works include the macabre mystery novel Uncle Silas 1865, and his Gothic novella Carmilla 1872, which tells the story of a young woman's susceptibility to the attentions of a female vampire.
 The vampire genre fiction began with John William Polidori's "The Vampyre" (1819).
 This short story was inspired by the life of Lord Byron and his poem The Giaour.
 An important later work is Varney the Vampire (1845), where many standard vampire conventions originated: Varney has fangs, leaves two puncture wounds on the neck of his victims, and has hypnotic powers and superhuman strength.
 Varney was also the first example of the "sympathetic vampire", who loathes his condition but is a slave to it.
 Bram Stoker, yet another Irish writer, was the author of the seminal horror work Dracula and featured as its primary antagonist the vampire Count Dracula, with the vampire hunter Abraham Van Helsing his arch-enemy.
 Dracula has been attributed to a number of literary genres including vampire literature, horror fiction, gothic novel and invasion literature.

 Sir Arthur Conan Doyle's Sherlock Holmes is a brilliant London-based "consulting detective", famous for his intellectual prowess, skilful use of astute observation, deductive reasoning and forensic skills to solve difficult cases.
 Holmes' archenemy Professor Moriarty, is widely considered to be the first true example of a supervillain, while Sherlock Holmes has become a by-word for a detective.
 Conan Doyle wrote four novels and fifty-six short stories featuring Holmes, from 1880 up to 1907, with a final case in 1914.
 All but four Conan Doyle stories are narrated by Holmes' friend, assistant, and biographer, Dr John H. Watson.

-The Lost World literary genre was inspired by real stories of archaeological discoveries by imperial adventurers.
-H. Rider Haggard wrote one of the earliest examples, King Solomon's Mines in 1885.
-Contemporary European politics and diplomatic manoeuvrings informed Anthony Hope's swashbuckling Ruritanian adventure novels The Prisoner of Zenda 1894, and Rupert of Hentzau, 1898.

-F. Anstey's comic novel Vice Versa 1882, sees a father and son magically switch bodies.
-Satirist Jerome K. Jerome's Three Men in a Boat 1889, is a humorous account of a boating holiday on the river Thames.
-Grossmith brothers George & Weedon's Diary of a Nobody 1892, is also considered a classic work of humour.